sideris/putils/README.md

 #PUTILS

-A lightweight library in Java providing various auxiliary functions and utilities.
+Containes a lightweight library in Java providing various auxiliary functions and utilities.
 Includes Math, Trees, Sorting, Searching and more fun stuff to be added.

 ####Why another Util library you say?